TheyKilledKenny/PHPinfoil/README.md

 ```
 in Tinfoil set a location to http://1.2.3.4:8080/php/

+(the belows are quick examples, not intended for production environment)
 ## Setup a Raspberry Pi and a USB HDD (with your backups) as personal shop:
 1. Follow this link to setup a nginx webserver and php: https://www.raspberrypi.org/documentation/remote-access/web-server/nginx.md
 2. Connect the usb hdd, open a terminal on your raspberry pi